MiriamS/contactlist/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+Create an application in either React or Angular(not angularjs).
+The application will manipulate a contact list.
+Persistence to a back end is not required.

+The application will be evaluated on:

+1. Usage of state

+2. Routing in general

+3. Forms

+4. Overall architecture

+5. Styling

+Requirements for the application are as follows.

+1. You may use a set of existing contacts for the list.
+Hard code a list to start with.
+The list may reside in memory and be manipulated by the add, edit, and delete functions.

+2. Contact information should consist of:

+    a.
+First name

+    b.
+Last name

+    c.
+Phone number

+    d.
+Email address

+3. Initially the user should be viewing a page with a list of existing contacts.
+In the contacts list, a contact should be shown with a card style layout.
+Each card should consist of:

+    a.
+First name

+    b.
+Last name

+    c.
+Phone number

+4. From the Contact Listing page, the user should be able to:

+    a.
+Edit an existing contact

+        i.
+All fields are editable

+        ii.
+Create a separate page for editing

+    b.
+View a contact

+        i.
+Expand a contact to view all information

+    c.
+Delete an existing user

+        i.
+A simple delete with a confirmation popup.
+Are you sure you want to delete “Contact”?

+    d.
+Create a new contact

+        i.
+Create a separate page for creating
+    After any contact actions have been performed, the list must update to reflect any changes

+TODO

+card link
+phone formats - type in international and national numbers with formatting first - make card show hide work second - make card show hide efficient

+form - can reuse template for new and edit? add color aria expanded true false, expand a second click closes it

+clean up sending new person to the service, why need an array not {}?

+text change contact to contact

+format pages

+change object values from one to other